Cashflow disruptions are always expensive

 Businesses pay for cashflow disruptions in more ways than one.
 Temporary shortfalls can prevent companies from operating effectively, delay hiring of much needed talent or replacing outdated inefficient equipment.
-Not only this, SMEs find themselves stuck in a credit war between paying their suppliers on time and having to provide credit terms to their customers.
+Not only this, SMBs find themselves stuck in a credit war between paying their suppliers on time and having to provide credit terms to their customers.
 Cashflow flux is a constant battle.

 In order to preserve cashflow and address bottlenecks, businesses often look at reducing expenses and free up funds.
 But, this can be short sighted.
 Marketing and hiring campaigns that are cancelled or delayed will have to be made up at a later date.
 This results in sunken costs or the work needing to be redone.
-The largest cost, however, is the opportunity cost of the time that executives and business owners spend dealing with the cash flow problems; whether chasing invoices, restructuring projects, or planning for eventualities.
+The largest cost, however, is the opportunity cost of the time that executives and business owners spend dealing with the cash flow problems; whether chasing receivables, restructuring projects, or planning for eventualities.

 On a positive note, there are a range of different funding solutions and cash flow management tools that businesses can use to ease the pain.
-Invoice finance and supply chain finance are those that are most commonly used.
+Receivables finance and supply chain finance are those that are most commonly used.
 Rather than having to take on debt or provide security against your businesses, these forms of finance are particularly useful as they use an existing asset and liquidity from the balance sheet of the business.
 This means that they can be set up with relative ease and efficiency.

 Supply Chain Finance, also known as Supplier Finance or Reverse Factoring, is a set of solutions that optimises cashflow by allowing businesses to lengthen their payment terms to their suppliers while providing the option for their suppliers to get paid early.